Tourism and Events

 Drum Socials at Hilltop Wellness Hub

-Once the outside Pow Wow season ends in late September, you can come inside and enjoy the tradition of the big drum, dancing, and feasting throughout the year at the Hilltop Wellness Hub.
+Once the outside Pow Wow season ends in late September, you can come inside and enjoy the traditions of the big drum, dancing, and feasting year-round at the Hilltop Wellness Hub.
 For more information on our weekly drum socials, please contact 905-352-2140.

 Local Arts & Crafts